daltoniam/DCSlideOutViewController/README.md

 # License #

-DCDataViews is license under the Apache License.
+DCSlideOutViewController is license under the Apache License.

 # Contact #